lucy-musicalfish/ducks-team-23/README.md

 We will have video meetings on Monday/Wednesday/Friday at 1pm.
 Notes from the meetings are on the Wiki.

 Emailed Arthur with a few questions

+Changed the github photo, made it a duck photo